Denzel Ward

 Denzel Nehemiah Ward (born April 28, 1997) is an American professional football cornerback for the Cleveland Browns of the National Football League (NFL).
 He played college football for the Ohio State Buckeyes and was selected by the Browns fourth overall in the 2018 NFL draft.
+He is part of the Cleveland Guardians ownership group.

 Early life

 Ward attended Nordonia High School in Macedonia, Ohio.
 He played cornerback and wide receiver for the Knights football team.
 He also played basketball and ran track.
 As a senior at the Division 1 region 1 finals, he ran a personal best time of 10.49 seconds in the 100 meters, placing 1st.
 His personal best in the 200 meters is 21.38 seconds, in which he placed third at the state championships.
 He committed to Ohio State University to play college football.

 College career

 Ward attended and played college football at Ohio State under head coach Urban Meyer.
 As a true freshman at Ohio State in 2015, Ward played in 12 games, recording seven tackles.
 As a sophomore in 2016, he played in all 13 games and had 23 tackles.
 Ward became a starter as a junior in 2017.
 Entering the 2018 NFL draft, Ward decided not to play in the 2017 Cotton Bowl.